 Salmonella Java can be caused by accidentally ingesting material containing the bacterium.
 Long-nosed bandicoot droppings taken from the area at this time tested positive for the bacterium which is known to transfer from animals to humans.

 Experts believe it may be a complicated transfer path and it is still unclear where bandicoots are in the cycle, which is why NSW Health, Taronga Zoo and NPWS are working together to find out more about how the Salmonella is being transferred.

 Salmonella Java cases have mostly involve young children as they often put their fingers in their mouths and ingest the bacterium after they have touched a contaminated surface.
 It is important that parents follow the safety and hygiene advice which can be found on NSW Health website (PDF), and includes:

 - making sure children wash their hands after playing outside

 - discouraging children from putting toys or hands in their mouths while playing outside

 - regularly clearing animal droppings from areas where children play

 - considering short term measures by keeping bandicoots out of their backyards (see below).

 Living with bandicoots

-Native animals such as bandicoots may treat your garden as a sanctuary from time to time, and you can live in harmony with them by accommodating them in purpose-designed areas.
-You can establish a separate area in the garden, away from the places that are used most by your family and pets, which provides native birds and animals with shelter and food.
+Native animals such as bandicoots may treat your garden as a sanctuary from time to time and you can live in harmony with them by accommodating them in purpose-designed areas.
+Away from the places that are used most by your family and pets you can establish a separate area in the garden that provides native birds and animals with shelter and food.
 You can then use a more formal, manicured area for entertaining and relaxing.